lampajr/hyperfoil.github.io/quickstart/quickstart3.md

-# Getting started: complex workflow
+# Getting started: Complex workflow

 The [previous example]({{ "/quickstart/quickstart2.html" | absolute_url }}) was the first 'real' benchmark, but it didn't do anything different from what you could run through `ab`, `siege` or similar tools.